djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ## chat template

-A few important considerations for designing/picking a good chat template include **system role customizability**, **tool calling**, **reasoning**, and **compatability with inference engines** like vLLM or SGLang.
+A few important considerations for designing/picking a good chat template include **system role customizability**, **tool calling**, **reasoning**, and **compatibility with inference engines** like vLLM or SGLang.
 Qwen3 and GPT-OSS satisfy all criteria, and Qwen3 is designed for hybrid reasoning, just like SmolLM3.
 However, they discard the reasoning content for all but the final turn in the conversation to avoid blowing up the context during inference, but for training, it's important to retain the reasoning tokens to condition the model properly.
 So, Hugging Face orchestrates their own chat template, satisfying all criteria.
 Vibe tests initially revealed a bug of not passing in the custom instructions into their custom template, but this was quickly patched.

 ## capabilities

-The HuggingFace team found issues in generalising single-turn reasoning data to multi-turn data, stemming from the difficulty in differientating `/think` and `/no_think` tags between turns.
+The HuggingFace team found issues in generalising single-turn reasoning data to multi-turn data, stemming from the difficulty in differentiating `/think` and `/no_think` tags between turns.
 So, they constructed a new dataset, IFThink, using `Qwen3-32B` that **augmented single-turn instructions into multi-turn exchanges** with verifiable instructions and reasoning traces; this dramatically improved multi-turn reasoning.

 **Masking user turns** is another design choice, since otherwise loss is computed on user queries as well, sacrificing producing high-quality assistant responses for predicting user queries.
 In practice, masking doesn't have a huge impact on downstream evals, but still yielded improvements by a few points in most cases.

 ## sequence packing

-**Sequence packing** (TRL uses "best-fit decreasing" strategy) is anothed choice that improves training efficiency.
-The idea is similar to intra-document masking where sequences are packed into a batch so as to not waste padding compute via excessive padding tokens, but with the additional constraint of minimzing truncation of documents across batch boundaries.
+**Sequence packing** (TRL uses "best-fit decreasing" strategy) is another choice that improves training efficiency.
+The idea is similar to intra-document masking where sequences are packed into a batch so as to not waste padding compute via excessive padding tokens, but with the additional constraint of minimizing truncation of documents across batch boundaries.

-Despite yeilding up to a 33x tokens/batch/optimisation step, for a fixed token budget, packing alters training dynamics since the more data means fewer gradient updates.
+Despite yielding up to a 33x tokens/batch/optimization step, for a fixed token budget, packing alters training dynamics since the more data means fewer gradient updates.
 This especially hurts small datasets where each sample matters more.
 [TODO: add image].
-An effective batch size of 128 hurt evals like IFEval by up to 10%; for effective batch sizes larger then 32, there was an average drop in performance (for SmolLM3 and the dataset).
+An effective batch size of 128 hurt evals like IFEval by up to 10%; for effective batch sizes larger than 32, there was an average drop in performance (for SmolLM3 and the dataset).
 But for large datasets, packing is *almost always beneficial*.

 ## learning rate and epochs

-The learning rate for SFT is usually an order of magnitude smaller than that for pre-training since the model has alreayd learned rich representations, and agressive updates can lead to catastrophic forgetting.
-And because SFT runtime is so hosrt compared to pre-training, it makes sense to do full learning rate sweeps.
+The learning rate for SFT is usually an order of magnitude smaller than that for pre-training since the model has already learned rich representations, and aggressive updates can lead to catastrophic forgetting.
+And because SFT runtime is so short compared to pre-training, it makes sense to do full learning rate sweeps.
 For SmolLM3, learning rates of 3e-6 or 1e-5 worked best.
 When packing is enabled, it's safer to decrease the learning rate further due to the larger effective batch size and getting fewer updates for the same token budget.

 Once a good data mixture is identified and hyperparameters are tuned, training on more than one epoch (what was usually done in ablations) also lead to increased performance by a few percentage points; on LiveCodeBench v4, performance nearly doubled from epoch two to three.